charlene-hu/github_pages/index.md

 - GitHub recommends installing Jekyll on your computer to preview your site and help diagnose troubled builds before publishing your site on GitHub Pages.
 - For more information on installing Jekyll: https://help.github.com/articles/using-jekyll-with-pages/
 - Jekyll isn’t officially supported on Windows, but [it is still possible to run it](http://jekyllrb.com/docs/windows/#installation) if you&#39;re prepared to get your hands dirty.
-- To know more about Jekyll, visit http://jekyllrb.com/

 ---